Community Care Ombudsman

 The Community Care Ombudsman helps consumers who live in the community to review and resolve service complaints .

 Community-based MassHealth programs

 Call the Community Care Ombudsman at (617) 727-7750/711 TTY

 The long term care Ombudsman is an advocate working to resolve problems related to the health, welfare and rights of individuals living in nursing, rest homes, and assisted living residences.
 Visiting facilities on a regular basis, Ombudsmen offer a way for residents to voice their complaints and work towards resolution with staff.
 Call (617) 222-7495 to connect with your local ombudsman.

 The Assisted Living Ombudsman is an advocate and may act as mediator in an attempt to resolve problems that arise between an assisted living facility and one or more of its residents.
 Anyone can bring a complaint before the ombudsman.
 The complaint can be on behalf of a specific resident or on behalf of residents as a group.
 The ombudsman can provide you with information and concerns that have been filed against a residence.

 Additional Resources for

-My Ombudsman is an independent program for any MassHealth member enrolled in a MassHealth health plan.
-My Ombudsman can help MassHealth health plan members when they have questions or need help getting benefits and services from their health plan.
-They can provide information about MassHealth health plan benefits and rights, listen to concerns, help address problems, and explain how to file a grievance.
+My Ombudsman is an independent program for any MassHealth member.
+My Ombudsman can help MassHealth health members when they have questions or need help getting benefits and services from MassHealth or their MassHealth health plan.
+They can provide information about MassHealth benefits and rights, listen to concerns, help address problems, and explain how to file a grievance or appeal.
 My Ombudsman cannot represent members in grievances or appeals, but they can explain the process.
 For more information about My Ombudsman, visit their website at: www.myombudsman.org; email them at firstname.lastname@example.org; or call them at (855) 781-9898, videophone (VP) at (339) 224-6831.
 Hours: Monday–Friday, 9 a.m.–4 p.m.